michaellzc/michaellin.me/posts/backup-vault-with-raft-storage-on-kubernetes/index.md

 Let's create the [CronJob][] that actually does the work.

-Notice we configure `VAULT_ADDR` environment variable to `http://vault-active.vault.svc.cluster.local:8200`.
-Notice we use the `vault-active` [Service][] to make sure the snapshot request is made against the `leader` node, assuming you have enabled [Service Registration][] (this is the [default](https://github.com/hashicorp/vault-helm/blob/f67b844d3027b981d12a56957f5fbcbf85ec5adc/values.yaml#L601)).
+We configure `VAULT_ADDR` environment variable to `http://vault-active.vault.svc.cluster.local:8200`.
+Using `vault-active` [Service][] can make sure the snapshot request is made against the `leader` node, assuming you have enabled [Service Registration][], which is the [default](https://github.com/hashicorp/vault-helm/blob/f67b844d3027b981d12a56957f5fbcbf85ec5adc/values.yaml#L601).
 The exact url may vary depending on your vault helm chart deployment release name and targer namespace, [learn more](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).

 > I may have over-engineered the cronjob by using multiple containers to perform a simple backup and upload task.
 The intention is to avoid building custom images and I don't want to maintain yet another image.